Marking the end of British Summer Time, the clocks go back in October, giving us an extra hour in bed

 Most devices with internet connection, such as smartphones, computers and other digital devices should automatically update.

-Some watches and clocks in cars and kitchens for example, may not change automatically, so make sure you are ready to wind back.
+Some watches and clocks in cars and kitchens for example may not change on their own however, so make sure you are ready to wind back.

-The use of the different dial rims for Greenwich Mean Time and British Summer Time and of the two different hour-plates with the hour-lines marked, means that the Dolphin Dial at the Royal Observatory is always accurate to the nearest minute.
+The use of different dial rims for Greenwich Mean Time and British Summer Time, and of the two different hour-plates with the hour lines marked, means that the Dolphin sundial at the Royal Observatory is accurate whatever the time of year.